 To use the course-level approach, you’ll need:

 Whether you take the basic or course-level approach, you’ll need to define your internal process for determining qualifications.
-It is important to identify the person (or persons) at your institution who is responsible for reviewing and updating this information.
+It is important to identify who at your institution is responsible for reviewing and updating this information.
 At some institutions this may be a single person in an Office of Accreditation, while at others, deans or department chairs may be responsible.
 No matter how you assign this responsibility, you will want to have a single person who can help ensure the information is being correctly entered and kept up to date.

 Addressing these questions is essential.
-If you don’t have a well-defined process or it isn’t sustainable, it won’t live up to the requirements of peer reviewers from your regional accreditor.
+If you don’t have a well-defined process or it isn’t sustainable, it won’t live up to the requirements of peer reviewers from your institutional accreditor.

 It takes a good deal of effort to capture and maintain the information needed for course-level credentialing, so here are some factors to consider when deciding.